Essays on Bible words

 • ‘Yahweh’ could be translated by a word or phrase that means ‘I am’ or ‘existing one’ or ‘the one who is’ or ‘he who is present’.

-• This term could also be written in a way that is similar to how ‘Yahweh’ is spelled.
+• This term could also be written in a way that is similar to how ‘Yahweh’ is spelt.

 • Some might consider it best, if possible, to keep the name Yahweh where it literally occurs in the text, but other translations may decide to use only a pronoun in some places to make the text more natural and clear.